sschlenkrich/PiecewiseVanillaModel.jl/README.md

 The model is based on a piece-wise specification of the terminal distribution of the underlying financial risk factor.

-Details of the model are discussed in (TBD).
+Details of the model are discussed in [S. Schlenkrich, A Piece-wise Model for Vanilla Option Pricing](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5214566).

 ## Installation